Skip to content

 A simple open house follow-up cadence

-- 24 hours later: answer questions, send property context, or offer a tighter next step if they seemed interested.
+• 24 hours later: answer questions, send property context, or propose a concrete next step if they seemed interested.

-- About a week later: follow up only if you have a useful reason, like better-fit homes, a price change, or a clearer shortlist.
+• About a week later: follow up only if you have a useful reason, like a new listing, a price change, or a clearer shortlist.

 How to stand out when 3 agents email the same buyer